menandmice/micetro_docs/guides/implementation/mfa_azure.rst

         Entra ID offers options to filter and transform the provided groups during the application setup process.

 Mapping groups from Microsoft Entra ID
     As Entra ID only returns group ID with the token, the script makes an extra call to Microsoft Graph API to fetch the group names.
-The Graph URI used can be changed in the config (groups_uri), but it should generally not be needed.
 As there is a limit of about 200 group IDs that can be returned within the JSON Web Token, filtering should be used to supply only the necessary groups.

     For more information, see `Configure group claims for applications by using Microsoft Entra ID <https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-fed-group-claims>`_